Knighton, Powys: Attractions

 The town includes visible remains of two early castle mottes, one at Bryn-y-Castell and the other hidden behind the fire station and in a private garden.
 The Clock Tower was built in 1872 and is similar to those in Rhayader, Hay on Wye and Machynlleth.

-On the last Saturday in August the town normally holds an annual Carnival and Show, which attracts visitors from around the world, though it did not take place in 2020 due to COVID-19.
+On the first Saturday in April the town normally holds an annual Carnival and Show, which attracts visitors from around the world, though it did not take place in 2020 due to COVID-19.
 Its two parades, one at midday and another around 8 pm, consist of various themed carnival floats with people in fancy dress.
 The show takes place at the town's showground at Bryn-y-Castell, which is also home to Knighton Town F.C., Knighton Cricket Club and Knighton Hockey Club.

 Just outside Knighton and visible for many miles is an observatory with a telescope, Europe's largest camera obscura, and a planetarium.
 This is part of the Spaceguard UK project, which searches for asteroids.

 Knighton Community Centre is the town's largest venue for discos, performances, wrestling, bands, artists, and local clubs and organisations.
 Knighton includes two National Trails: Glyndŵr's Way and Offa's Dyke Path.
 The Offa's Dyke Association has a visitors' centre in the town alongside the site of the ceremony at which John Hunt, Baron Hunt of Llanfair Waterdine inaugurated the long-distance footpath system in 1971.
 Much of the route is a bridle path as well as a footpath, with even some vehicles allowed to use it.
 It is a walk recommended by the Daily Telegraph.
 The Jack Mytton Way passes nearby and another Wat's Dyke Way was proposed.